Anoshawott/Frontiers/GETTING_STARTED.md

 - [Pull Requests for First-Timers](https://www.freecodecamp.org/news/how-to-make-your-first-pull-request-on-github/)
 - [Using GitHub in the Browser](https://docs.github.com/en/repositories/working-with-files/managing-files/editing-files)

 > Need help?
-Open an Issue and tag us — we’re happy to support you! - this is our way of knowing how we can help :)
+Open an Issue and tag us — we’re happy to support you!
 > [How to Create an Issue?](https://docs.github.com/en/issues/tracking-your-work-with-issues/using-issues/creating-an-issue)

+---